openbohemians/milk/README.md

 Documents can be prefaced or appended with metadata.
 MILK supports simple YAML and JSON.

-When a MILK document is parsed the first procedure is to strip off any front or back matter.
+When a MILK document is parsed the first procedure is to strip off any front or back matter and store the settings for variable lookup.

 **YAML metadata**.